Shadow8t4/guidelines/README.md

 ### Community Guidelines
-Github repo for the guidelines of a furry community I help moderate.
+Github repo for the guidelines of a furry community I used to moderate.